regulationsgov/open-gsa-redesign/_apidocs/regulationsgov.md

 | X-Api-Key | API key from api.data.gov.
 For sample purposes, you can use `DEMO_KEY` as an API key. |

 <p><small><a href="#">Back to top</a></small></p>

+## API Description

+Regulations.gov offers a GET API for documents, comments, and dockets and a POST API for comments.
+These endpoints can be used for searching document, comments and dockets, and posting a comment.

+#### Searching for documents

+You can search for a list of documents based on the criteria passed by using the endpoint https://api.regulations.gov/v4/documents.
+The search operation supports keyword searches as well as navigation-style searching based on a number of available parameters.

+#### Searching for a single document

+In order to obtain more details about a single document, you can use the endpoint https:// api.regulations.gov/v4/documents/{documentId}.
+A document is defined by one of the following types: Proposed Rule, Rule, Supporting & Related, or Other.
+Each document type has its own set of attributes, which vary based on the Agency posting the document.
+Another defining characteristic is if the document is part of a Rulemaking or Nonrulemaking Docket.

+#### Searching for comments

+You can search for a list of comments based on the criteria passed by using the endpoint https://api.regulations.gov/v4/comments.
+The search operation supports keyword searches as well as navigation-style searching based on a number of available parameters.

+#### Searching for a single comment

+In order to obtain more details about a single comment, you can use the endpoint https:// api.regulations.gov/v4/comments/{documentId}.
+Each comment has its own set of attributes, which vary based on the Agency posting the comment.
+Another defining characteristic is if the comment is part of a Rulemaking or Nonrulemaking Docket.

+#### Searching for dockets

+A docket is an organizational folder containing multiple documents.
+Dockets can be searched using the endpoint: https://api.regulations.gov/v4/dockets.

+#### Searching for a single docket

+In order to obtain more details about a single docket, you can use the endpoint https:// api.regulations.gov/v4/dockets/{docketId}.
+Each docket has its own set of attributes, which vary based on the Agency posting the docket.
+Another defining characteristic is if the docket is a Rulemaking or a Nonrulemaking Docket

+#### Posting a comment:

+User can post a comment using the endpoint https://api.regulations.gov/v4/comments.
+User can post the comment using one of the following submitter types:

+* Individual
+* Organization
+* Anonymous

+If user would like to attach files with their submission, user can get a presigned url for the amazon s3 bucket using the endpoint https://api.regulations.gov/v4/fileUploadUrls

+A submissionKey can be retrieved using https://api.regulations.gov/v4/submissionKeys endpoint.

+submissionType should be set to API

 ## OpenAPI Specification File